-The Trust currently offers an unlimited number of shares of beneficial interest divided into four (4) funds, including the Funds.
+The Trust currently offers an unlimited number of shares of beneficial interest divided into three (3) funds, including the Fund.
 The other two (2) funds are described in a separate prospectus and statement of additional information.
 The shares of each fund represent interests only in the corresponding fund.
-Shares of the Large Cap Equity Fund are issued in two classes: Class AMF shares and Class H shares.
-Shares of the AAAMCO Ultrashort Financing Fund are issued in two classes: Class Y Shares and Class I Shares.
-For each Fund, when shares are issued and paid for in accordance with the terms of offering, each share is validly issued, fully paid and non-assessable.
+Shares of the Fund are issued in two classes: Class AMF shares and Class H shares.
+For the Fund, when shares are issued and paid for in accordance with the terms of offering, each share is validly issued, fully paid and non-assessable.
 All shares of beneficial interest of the same class have equal dividend, distribution, liquidation and voting rights and are redeemable at net asset value, at the option of the shareholder.
 In addition, the shares have no preemptive, subscription or conversion rights and are freely transferable.